Newton and Arkwright

 We can cater for 12 to 350 delegates per room, depending on your individual event needs, so do not hesitate to get in touch.
 The centre is the first of its kind and is conveniently located in the heart of the city with state-of-the-art facilities, fantastic catering and excellent transport links.

-To find out more please visit the Nottingham Conference Centre website.
+To find out more please visit the NTU Events and Conferencing website.